Hermes: Lovers, victims and children

-According to Hyginus' Fabula, Pan, the Greek god of nature, shepherds and flocks, is the son of Hermes through the nymph Dryope.
+According to Hyginus's Fabula, Pan, the Greek god of nature, shepherds and flocks, is the son of Hermes through the nymph Dryope.
 It is likely that the worship of Hermes himself actually originated as an aspect of Pan as the god of boundaries, which could explain their association as parent and child in Hyginus.
 In other sources, the god Priapus is understood as a son of Hermes.

 According to the mythographer Apollodorus, Autolycus, the Prince of Thieves, was a son of Hermes and Chione, making Hermes a great-grandfather of Odysseus.

 Once, Hermes chased either Persephone or Hecate with the aim to rape her; but the goddess snored or roared in anger, frightening him off so that he desisted, hence her earning the name "Brimo" ("angry").

-Hermes also loved young men in pederastic relationships where he bestowed and/or taught something related to combat, athletics, herding, poetry and music.
+Hermes also loved young men in pederastic relationships where he bestowed or taught something related to combat, athletics, herding, poetry and music.
 Photius wrote that Polydeuces (Pollux), one of the Dioscuri, was a lover of Hermes, to whom he gifted the Thessalian horse Dotor.
 Amphion became a great singer and musician after his lover Hermes taught him to play and gave him a golden lyre.
 Crocus was said to be a beloved of Hermes and was accidentally killed by the god in a game of discus when he unexpectedly stood up; as the unfortunate youth's blood dripped on the soil, the saffron flower came to be.
 Perseus received the divine items (talaria, petasos, and the helm of darkness) from Hermes because he loved him.
 And Daphnis, a Sicilian shepherd who was said to be the inventor of pastoral poetry, is said to be a son or sometimes eromenos of Hermes.

+List of offspring

+The following is a list of Hermes's offspring, by various mothers.
+Beside each offspring, the earliest source to record the parentage is given, along with the century to which the source (in some cases approximately) dates.